 The concept of a supermarket grew gradually and really came into its own in the 1950s, tied partly to the increase in car travel, as well as new methods of packaging and refrigeration of foods.
 In earlier years grocery stores were small and usually did not have many fresh items.
 Meat was sold separately and that is why the Morningside Market was built with two halves, with a butcher shop on one side.
 That side of the building is now being used by La Pasta, a producer of fresh pasta and sauces.

-Earlier in the 1900s, grocery stores did not have medicines, cosmetics or other health-related products; these were sold at pharmacies.
+Earlier in the 1900s, grocery stores did not have medicines, cosmetics or other health-related products; these were sold exclusively by pharmacies.
 For about twelve years beginning in 1940, the NE 95th Street intersection had a small pharmacy located just east of the Faulds Grocery.
 Bloomer’s Drugstore at 3506 NE 95th Street was operated by Andy Bloomer and it had a soda fountain.
 The Bloomer family lived in a house behind the storefront.

 In the early 1900s pharmacists had a monopoly on both prescription and non-prescription drugs such as aspirin, until the 1950s when federal legislation defined categories of drugs which needed a prescription and those which could be sold “over the counter.”
 From that point, pharmacies began to lose their grip on the dispensation of medicines.
 Supermarkets were eager to sell health & beauty items and non-prescription medicines like aspirin, because the profit margin on these products was higher than on food.

 By the end of the 1950s there were far fewer stand-alone pharmacies because consumers preferred the one-stop-shopping of buying products in supermarkets.
 Car use continually increased so that Wedgwood-area residents were becoming two-car families, with housewives driving to stores which had parking lots.